kahar/datasworn/README.md

+# From the fork's author
+The purpose of this repository is to translate some of the contents of the original repository into Polish.
+This is a completely fan translation.
+Celem tego repozytorium jest tłumaczenie części zawartości oryginalnego repozytorium na język polski.
+Jest to całkowicie fanowskie tłumaczenie.

 # Datasworn

 JSON files of game data for the [Ironsworn](http://ironswornrpg.com) tabletop role-playing game, and its expansion, Ironsworn: Delve.
 For use in community-created tools, because there's no use in duplicating labour on the data entry.